java-native-access/jna/README.md

 All questions should be posted ot the [jna-users Google group](http://groups.google.com/group/jna-users).
 Issues can be submitted [here on Github](https://github.com/twall/jna/issues).

+When posting to the mailing list, please include the following:
+* What OS/CPU/architecture you're using (e.g. Windows 7 64-bit)
+* Reference to your native interface definitions (i.e. C headers), if available
+* The JNA mapping you're trying to use
+* VM crash logs, if any
+* Example native usage, and your attempted Java usage

+It's nearly impossible to indicate proper Java usage when there's no native reference to work from.

 For commercial support, please contact twalljava [at] java [dot] net.

 Using the Library